Langton49/LinkedIn_Queens_Clone/README.md

 ## How To Run It🤷‍♂️ <a name="how-to-run-it">
 ### Requirements:
-1. If you have not already, [install Python](https://www.python.org/downloads/) (3.12.4 or later)
+1. If you have not already, [install Python](https://www.python.org/downloads/) (3.7 or later)
-2. If you have not already, install tkinter (8.6 or later)
+2. If you have not already, install tkinter (any version)
 ```bash
 pip install tkinter
 ```